cranmer/fast-asimov-utils/README.md

 The ExpectedSignificance formulae was derived by Cowan and the numerical solution for the Expected upper limit was written by Cranmer as correlaries to that paper.

-Note, the ExpectedSignificance euqation is the same as Eq.(17) of
+Note, the ExpectedSignificance equation is the same as Eq.(17) of
 > Tipei Li and Yuqian Ma, Astrophysical Journal 272 (1983) 317–324.

 and Eq.(25) of